 Not necessarily.
 While training and anatomical knowledge is important, a successful therapist has "the touch" and develops his or her own style.
 You can have all the technical training in the world, but if you deliver a service absent the passion, energy and personality, it just feels mechanical.
 The end result may be disappointing.

 How do you like clients to feel about the experience when they leave?

 Happy and peaceful.

 Do you remember your first client ?
 Tell us something about that first day when you decided to be a Masseur!

-My first client was a beautiful woman who worked for a major Hollywood studio who looked remarkably like Nicole Kidman.
+My first client was a beautiful woman who worked for a major Hollywood studio who looked remarkably like N. Kidman.
 She was memorable because she was a weekly regular who LOVED deep pressure and I would spend most of the session using elbows.
 She was a lot of work but worth the trouble :)

 Tell us a little about yourself, if you were to pick something what would you like your clients to absolutely know about you?